Atlassian Access security policies and features

 Read more about User provisioning.

-If you decide not to connect an identity provider to your Atlassian organization, we offer a few other security policies you can enforce for all your managed users.
+If you don’t have an identity provider to connect to your Atlassian organization, you can enforce two step-verification for all your managed users.

 Two-step verification adds a second login step to your managed users’ Atlassian accounts by requiring them to enter a 6-digit code in addition to their password when they log in.
 The second step helps keep their account secure even if the password is compromised, keeping your content and resources safer.